syakirharis25/Git/README.md

 **_Git questions and answers by Stack Overflow_** <br />
 Git refusing to merge unrelated histories on rebase by Stack Overflow : https://stackoverflow.com/questions/37937984/git-refusing-to-merge-unrelated-histories-on-rebase <br />
 How do you copy and paste into Git Bash by Stack Overflow : https://stackoverflow.com/questions/2304372/how-do-you-copy-and-paste-into-git-bash <br />
+Why does git say “Pull is not possible because you have unmerged files”? by Stack Overflow : https://stackoverflow.com/questions/26376832/why-does-git-say-pull-is-not-possible-because-you-have-unmerged-files <br />

 **_Git related articles_** <br />
 10 Useful du (Disk Usage) Commands to Find Disk Usage of Files and Directories : https://www.tecmint.com/check-linux-disk-usage-of-files-and-directories/ <br />